CBD hemp flower can be a great and effective alternative to just smoking weed. Learn about smokable hemp and more in this guide.

 Stems, stalks and roots do contain some therapeutic compounds, the roots in fact, contain some very unique compounds that studies show have some amazing therapeutic medicinal potential.
 However, they would be extracted via other methods and not at all useful via smoking.

 Seeds also contain some healthy fats and micronutrients, again, not useful from smoking.

 If your hemp flower contains seeds, we would advise you remove them before smoking.
 They will induce headaches and leave a nasty taste in your mouth.

 Smoking Hemp CBD for Pain

 Although smoking hemp derivatives is a great way to enjoy its benefits, it may not be suitable for all ailments.

-Many people use CBD to potentially treat chronic pain, muscle aches, joint aches, or inflammation.
+Many people use CBD to potentially treat pain, muscle aches, joint aches, or discomfort.
 If you use it to help with one of these localized symptoms, topical creams might be a better option.
-They deliver the cannabinoids to the specific localized area, absorbed through the skin.
+They deliver the cannabinoids to the specific localized area with absorption through the skin.